maltaisn/game-console/sw/README.md

 Optimization and achieving a lot with little were core goals of this project, so many architecture decisions made tend to complicate things and would not be relevant to other projects.

-Although nearly all the code is written in C, the disassembly has often been inspected during development to ensure proper performance and small code size.
+Although nearly all the code is written in C and only a little Assembly, the disassembly has often been inspected during development to ensure proper performance and small code size.

 This may explain some oddities, for example:
 - Use of gotos, unions, absence of switch statements.